Four rounds, four time zones, one amazing day

 Then it was back to the plane where they took off on a three hour flight to the Tom Doak course in Rock Creek, Montana.
 The Rock Creek facility has its own runway and the group was able to land and tee off in expedient fashion once again.
 The group arrived at 1pm local time (MT) and again was able to play in under two hours.
 However, the hilly terrain (not to mention, the third round of golf of the day) meant that some muscle soreness and fatigue were starting to set in.
 Still, the group persevered.

 Finally, the group set off to Bend, Oregon where they finished their journey with a quick 18 at the famed Fazio course at Pronghorn Club & Resort.
 Though they were running (almost literally) ahead of schedule, the group managed to keep up their pace of play and finished again in under two hours.
-In fact, based on the itinerary they had set, they actually finished and hour and a half ahead of schedule - in other words, they had time for one more round (though no one suggested it as they finished.)
+In fact, based on the itinerary they had set, they actually finished an hour-and-a-half ahead of schedule - in other words, they had time for one more round (though no one suggested it as they finished.)

 In total, the group calculated they had walked 23.4 miles of golf course (and that's a straight line distance) and had been awake 23 straight hours by the time they were back home in Southern California resting and recovering.
 Scores were not important nor a goal - but it suffices to say that you can't play one round of golf in under two hours without some great golf talent - much less four - and all participants were happy with their play.